North Dakota's Sunflower Super Bloom Is the Most Cheerful Event of the Summer

 The North Dakota Tourism Division tracks the bloom capacity of 17 different sunflower fields around the state, providing GPS coordinates so enthusiasts can easily locate sunflower hotspots, which are often off the beaten track, hidden down country roads.
 Remember: You can look and snap photos, but entering the fields without permission is trespassing.

-A bit off the beaten path, North Dakota may not top your bucket list, but if you’re a bloom enthusiast, it should be on it: the state ranks number two when it comes to year-over-year sunflower production.
-The National Sunflower Association reports that 480,000 acres across North Dakota were set for sunflower planting in 2019, so there should be ample opportunity to find a field for yourself.
+If you’re a bloom enthusiast, North Dakota should be on your bucket list: the state ranks number two when it comes to year-over-year sunflower production.
+The National Sunflower Association reports that 500,000 acres across North Dakota were set for sunflower planting in 2020, so there should be ample opportunity to find a field for yourself.

 In addition, North Dakota Tourism left a tasty surprise at some prime viewing locations: around Bismarck, visitors should keep their eyes peeled for mailboxes containing packets of sunflower seeds to snack on.